-And the year before they wore these unicorn, fox, and bunny costumes that are such pretty Halloween costumes for girls.
+And the year before they wore these unicorn, fox, and bunny costumes.

-We’ve made such a variety of costumes, but one of our most popular is this super easy to make DIY Bat Costume.
+We’ve made so many cute costumes over the year, but one of our most popular is this super easy to make DIY Bat Costume.

 And one of my personal favorites was when the girls were young and we made these adorable cat costumes for kids.